Scenario Predict-then-Optimize for Data-Driven Online Inventory Routing

-We propose several variations of ScPO to test and assess its different components structurally.
-First, besides considering MQRNNs, we also consider Long Short-Term Memory Neural Networks in our scenario-predict step and provide an associated scenario-sampling strategy.
+We propose several variations of ScenPO to test and assess its different components structurally.
+First, besides considering MQRNNs, we also consider Long Short-Term Memory Neural Networks (LSTM) in our scenario-predict step and provide an associated scenario-sampling strategy.
 For the scenario-optimize step, we consider two distinct stochastic programming formulations.
-The first formulation assumes that the replenishment and truck-routing decisions are made in the first stage, while the second stage only evaluates the proposed solutions over the scenarios.
-The second formulation allows for different replenishment and truck-routing decisions in all future periods.
+First, a single-stage (\textit{SS}) formulation assumes that the replenishment and truck-routing decisions are made in the first stage, while the second stage only evaluates the proposed solutions over the scenarios.
+Second, a two-stage (\textit{TS}) formulation allows for different replenishment and truck-routing decisions in all future periods.
 Both formulations employ a tailored matheuristic inspired by \cite{solyali2022effective} to solve the stochastic optimization problems.
 For the second formulation, we also employ progressive hedging \citep{rockafellar1991scenarios} to enhance its computational tractability further.

-We compare our ScPO approach (and its variations) to i) a maximum likelihood approach that fits the best distribution and subsequently uses the two-stage stochastic programming formulations, ii) empirical sampling approaches, and iii) the standard Predict-then-Optimize approach utilizing point forecasts.
+We evaluate our ScenPO approach (and its variations) compared to various benchmarks, both on the optimization and on the prediction side.
+That is, we consider various scenario sampling techniques that afterward use our scenario-optimize step.
+These are (i) a maximum likelihood approach that fits the best distribution, (ii) empirical sampling approaches, (iii) various standard prediction-focused learning approaches utilizing point forecasts, (iv) various state-of-the-art residuals-based data-driven sample average approximation approaches proposed by \citet{kannan2022data}, (v) a traditional Holt-Winters exponential smoothing approach, and (vi) a standard quantile regression model.
+In addition, we compare ScenPO to a state-of-the-art decision-focused learning approach called CombOptNet, as proposed by \citet{paulus2021comboptnet}.
 First, we assess all the methods on synthetic data to control the degree of demand nonstationarity.
-Afterward, we utilize real-life data regarding the aftersales of spare parts from our industry partner, SAIC Volkswagen Automotive Co., Ltd., in China in 2020.
-Our results show that ScPO using MQRNN combined with the first stochastic programming formulation performs robustly over all our instances and significantly outperforms all other methods.
-Our best ScPO approach reduces the gap between an oracle solver with perfect demand knowledge and the expected value solution by 63.00\% on average, whereas the best `classic' paradigm only reduces this gap by 26.33\% on average.
+Afterward, we utilize large-scale real-life data regarding the aftersales of spare parts from our industry partner, SAIC Volkswagen Automotive Co., Ltd., in China in 2020.